rstcheck/rstcheck/docs/source/migrations.rst

 has changed.
 A simple migration is not possible.
 Please see the :ref:`api:API` section or open an issue if you have open questions.

+The new logging system may help you find issues while migrating to v6.
+You may then want to turn it on on the lowest level ``--log-level DEBUG``.

 Configuration file
 ~~~~~~~~~~~~~~~~~~